pnavaro/Numkin2022/index.md

 ```

-Takes only 0.3 secs on Tesla v100
+Takes only 0.3 secs on Tesla v100  and 5.87 secs with 16 threads on CPU

 ---